mariadb-corporation/MaxScale/Documentation/Filters/Luafilter.md

   - `string diagnostic()` - global script only, print diagnostic information

-    - This will call the matching `diagnostics` entry point in the Lua script.
-If the Lua function returns a string, it will be printed to the client.
+    - If the Lua function returns a string that is valid JSON, it will be decoded as JSON and displayed as such in the REST API.
+If the object does not decode into JSON, it will be stored as a JSON string.

 These functions, if found in the script, will be called whenever a call to the matching entry point is made.